everyname-xyz/public/Research.md

 ## Overview

-Onchain naming services can be categorized by Type and Data Structure.
+Onchain naming services can be categorized by 4 Types and 3 Data Structures.

 1. **Name Service Types**
 * Top Level Domain (TLD) Registrars (i.e. name registered is after the dot)